James McCartney: 2008–2011: Available Light and Close at Hand

-2012–present
+2012–2016

 In April 2012, McCartney told a BBC interviewer that he had mooted the idea "a little bit" of forming a "next generation" version of the Beatles with Sean Lennon, Zak Starkey, and Dhani Harrison.

 McCartney released his first album on 21 May 2013, titled Me.
 The album was supported by a tour of the US, starting on 6 April 2013.

 McCartney played at San Francisco's Outside Lands Music Festival in August 2013.
-He recorded The Beatles' "Hello, Goodbye" with The Cure for the album The Art of McCartney, a collection of The Beatles and Paul McCartney solo covers.
+He recorded The Beatles' "Hello, Goodbye" with The Cure for the album The Art of McCartney, a collection of The Beatles, Wings and Paul McCartney solo covers.

-McCartney's newest studio album, The Blackberry Train, was released on 6 May 2016.
+McCartney's second studio album, The Blackberry Train, was released on 6 May 2016.

+2016–present

+In February 2024, McCartney released "Beautiful", his first new music in nearly eight years.
+In April, he released the single "Primrose Hill".
+The song features a collaboration with Sean Lennon, son of John Lennon.
+In May, McCartney released his third single, "Nothing".
+On 18 October 2024, McCartney released his third studio album, Beautiful Nothing.